Amy Barrington: Family life

 Amy Barrington was the second youngest daughter of Edward George Barrington and his second wife Huldah (Strangman) Barrington.
 She had four sisters, Anna Barrington, Huldah Barrington, Victoria Barrington and Marion Barrington, as well one brother, Richard Barrington.
 Amy Barrington also had many half-siblings from her father's previous relationship with Sarah Barrington.
 Her family home is located in Fassaroe, Bray, County Wicklow, Ireland.
 After the passing of John Barrington, Edward Barrington, his son and father of Amy Barrington had trouble renewing the lease on Glendruid house for his mother.
 Following the death of his mother, Margaret Barrington, the house was passed down to Amy's uncle, Manliffe.
 He then left the house to his brother Arthur, who then passed the house to his nephew Francis Malone.
 Frank then left the house to his widowed wife Victoria Barrington.

 Their home in Fassaroe was rented by her father and then bought by her brothers Richard M. Barrington under the Land Purchase Acts from George Crampton.
 Her grandfather, John Barrington, is buried in a private cemetery at the home along with other Barrington ancestors.

 Barrington went on to write a book about her family's history called "The Barringtons – A Family History", located in the National Library of Ireland.
 She was able to gather information about her family due to her sister, Mrs. Davis and her cousin Emily Malone collecting and storing pedigrees of the family.
 The information within the pedigrees allowed Barrington to investigate her family's history.

 Educational achievements

 In 1902, Barrington was introduced to Karl Pearson; she became the first voluntary worker in his Biometric laboratory and later a paid assistant in the Galton Laboratory for Eugenics owned by Sir Francis Galton.
 Karl Pearson was the director of the Galton Laboratory.
+In lecture series published by the Galton Laboratory, she was referred to as the computer of the Galton Laboratory.
 She carried out many studies in relation to eugenics, as seen below.